 Where a defendant has not been adjudicated guilty, he or she may qualify to have his or her record sealed or expunged.
 Ms. Popovich has handled several cases for sealing or expunction of records and is here to help defendants in determining whether they are eligible to have their records sealed or expunged and to represent them through the process.

 - Constitutional / Civil Rights

 - Commercial / Business / Corporate / Securities

-Under Florida law, a party only has 30 days from the date a final order is entered to file an appeal and only has 30 days to appeal a non-final appealable order.
+Under Florida law, a party only has 30 days from the date a judgment is entered to file an appeal and only has 30 days to appeal a non-final appealable order.
 Where a party is unsatisfied with a court's order, consideration should be given as to whether that party has grounds to appeal.
-On the other hand, a party may be the responsive party on appeal and, therefore, need representation defending the court's order, which order was favorable to that party.
-Popovich Law Firm is happy to assist you in determining whether you have sufficient grounds to appeal a court's order, in determining the issues which may and should be argued on appeal, and to represent you on appeal.
-From moot court in law school, to preparing proposed decisions on appeal as a staff attorney for the circuit court, to representing parties on appeal in the district courts of this State, Ms. Popovich is available to represent you on appeal and would be glad to discuss your appeal with you.
+On the other hand, a party may be the responsive party on appeal and, therefore, need representation defending the judgment that was favorable to them.
+Popovich Law Firm is happy to assist you in determining whether you have sufficient grounds to appeal a judgment, in determining the issues which should be argued on appeal, and to represent you on appeal.
+From moot court in law school, to preparing proposed decisions on appeal as a staff attorney for the circuit court, to representing parties on appeal in the district courts of this State, Ms. Popovich is available to represent you on appeal.

 - Petitions for writs of certiorari